Kazade/simulant-engine/README.md

 * Create and delete resources (e.g. Meshes, Textures, Shaders and Materials)
 * Manipulate the render sequence

-When you create a Window, a single Stage is created; this is the default Stage.
 Stages are where you create your world by spawning _Actors_, you can think of them as a chunk of the overall scene.
-Generally speaking most objects that you create should belong to the default stage.
-There's nothing particularly special about the default Stage aside from it being created automatically and it being automatically connected to a pipeline in the render sequence for you.

 The RenderSequence is where you assemble your Stages for rendering.
 You add _Pipelines_ to the RenderSequence, and each Pipeline has the following: